enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-elseif-else-in-lua-i.md

    print("No discount applied!")
    -- code to execute if there isn't a discount else
-   -- code to execute if an error occurs (discount is neither true or false) end
+   -- code to execute if an error occurs (discount is neither true nor false) end
 ```